 It’s sometimes hard to guess the next product or service that will undergo a tech overhaul.
 With digital wallets, watches, and other wearables commonplace, all manner of items are transforming from hard-copy, analog, or tangible formats to technological configurations.
 In commerce, this goes beyond the boom in online shopping, but encompasses multiple points in the purchasing journey; advertising billboards are now frequently digitized, payments are made via contactless touchpoints, and fitting rooms contain smart mirror technology.

 The latest up-and-coming transformation looks like it may centre around the humble price tag.
-With predictions of continued ESL adoption in Europe, and supermarkets in the UK and the US currently trialling this tech, this tech may become the next big step in retail digitization.
+With predictions of continued ESL adoption in Europe, and supermarkets in the UK and the US currently trialling this tech, ESL may become the next big step in retail digitization.

 Despite having first been manufactured in the 1990s, ESLs never gained mass popularity, with their use remaining the exception as opposed to the norm.
 However, updates in technology and developments in consumer habits indicate that this may be about to change.
 With the market value for ESL expected to reach $2.40 billion by 2027, up from $624.7 million in 2018, the prevalence of these devices is only set to increase.